anvoz/world-js/README.md

 Read this [wiki page about how it works](https://github.com/anvoz/world-js/wiki) before you do anything else.

 ### Modules
-* WorldJS Core
+* WorldJS Core: Define a world and manage its main loop.
+ * Seed (base class); Male and Female (extend Seed): Define living objects that will be added in a world to interact with each other.
- * Tile: Manage the position of a seed in the world.
+ * Tile: Manage position of seeds of a world.
+Each tile holds references to all seeds that currently belong to it.
  * Knowledge: Manage knowledge of a world.
+Distribute IQ of all seeds over trending knowledge and apply their effects to the world.
- * Rules: Manage rules of a world like death rate, food spoilage...
+ * Rules: Manage rules of a world.
+Apply new rules to the world every year.
- * Statistic: Manage statistic of a world like population, total IQ...
+ * Statistic: Manage statistic of a world via function callback.
- * Seed (base class), Male, Female (extend Seed): Main object that live in the world.
- * Helper: Helper functions like `is()`, `has()` and `random()`.
+ * Helper (will be removed soon): Helper functions like `is()`, `has()` and `random()`.
-* Interface: Bind a world to user interface.
+* Interface: Bind a world and its properties to UI.
+Define UI interactions.
-* Story: Define main story of the game.
+* Story: Initialize a world and define its main plot.
-* God: Functions that modify the world instance directly.
-Used for interaction between user and a world instance.
+* God (most functions will be removed in final release): Functions that modify a world instance directly.
+Use as developer tools to debug the game.

 ### Sample code